circleci/circleci-docs/jekyll/_cci2/reusing-config.md

     executor: baz-orb/bar  # prefixed executor
 ```

-Note that `foo-orb/bar` and `baz-orb/bar` are different executors.
+**Note:** The `foo-orb/bar` and `baz-orb/bar` are different executors.
 They
-both have the local name `bar` relative to their orbs, but the are independent executors living in different orbs.
+both have the local name `bar` relative to their orbs, but they are independent executors defined in different orbs.

--->

 ### Overriding Keys When Invoking an Executor
 {:.no_toc}